dsleo/dsleo.github.io/_posts/2025-04-18-aiformath.md

 [^4]: See Kevin Buzzard's [take](https://xenaproject.wordpress.com/2025/01/20/think-of-a-number/) on FrontierMath.
 [^5]: [Here](https://leanprover-community.github.io/undergrad_todo.html) are all the very basic undergraduate mathematic not even formalized in mathlib
 [^6]: One point shy from a gold medal.
 Also a great example of DeepMind incentives, when the announcement was limited to a marketing publication.
+[^7]: Kevin Buzzard again detailing [his experience](https://xenaproject.wordpress.com/2019/08/01/imo-2019-q1/)) in formalizing an IMO problem.
-[^7]: On my limited set of tests, I found Claude 3.7 to do a great job at informalization.
+[^8]: On my limited set of tests, I found Claude 3.7 to do a great job at informalization.
-[^8]: Full disclaimer, I currently work for Project Numina.
+[^9]: Full disclaimer, I currently work for Project Numina.
-[^9]: [Here](https://arxiv.org/abs/2408.11646) is a very nice and modern survey of the field.
+[^10]: [Here](https://arxiv.org/abs/2408.11646) is a very nice and modern survey of the field.
-[^10]: Fun fact, one of the co-author Geordie Williamson, Professor of Mathematics at the University of Sydney was my PhD *rapporteur*.
+[^11]: Fun fact, one of the co-author Geordie Williamson, Professor of Mathematics at the University of Sydney was my PhD *rapporteur*.
-[^11]: Because Google's code for FunSearch is surprinsgly incomplete, a complete open source implementation can be found [here](https://github.com/kitft/funsearch).
+[^12]: Because Google's code for FunSearch is surprinsgly incomplete, a complete open source implementation can be found [here](https://github.com/kitft/funsearch).